Philadelphia Criminal Defense Lawyers for Stalking Charges

 There are a number of different ways for the Commonwealth to prove stalking.
 In general, the Commonwealth must show that the defendant engaged in a course of conduct or repeatedly committed acts towards another person under circumstances which demonstrated an intent to place the person in fear of bodily injury or to cause substantial emotional distress.
 The Commonwealth may also prove stalking by showing that the defendant engaged in a course of conduct involving repeatedly communicating things to or about a person which placed the person in reasonable fear of bodily injury or caused substantial emotional distress to the person.
 Stalking could also include conduct such as following someone around on multiple occasions in order to frighten or intimidate them as well as repeatedly communicating negative things about the person to their friends, family, or employers.

 Stalking Penalties in Pennsylvania

 Stalking is typically graded as a misdemeanor of the first degree.
 However, it may be charged as a felony if the complainant has already obtained a Protection From Abuse ("PFA") order against the defendant or if the defendant has previously been convicted of a crime of violence against the same complainant.
 In that case, the prosecution may charge stalking as a felony of the third degree.
 First degree misdemeanors may be punished by fines of up to $10,000 and incarceration sentences of up to five years.
 Third degree felonies are punishable by fines of $15,000 and incarceration sentences of up to five years.
 Given the potential for significant fines and a jail sentence, these charges can be very serious.
-Even when the prosecution does not bring criminal charges, allegations of stalking could result in litigation for a Protection form Abuse order.
+Even when the prosecution does not bring criminal charges, allegations of stalking could result in litigation for a Protection from Abuse order.

 Defenses to Stalking Charges